 “All so that they could control you.”
 No wonder Bluefingers is so scared.
 If they would do that to their own God. . .then the rest of us are nothing to them.

-It made sense, now, why they had been so adamant about her not talking to the king.
-Why they would dislike her so much.
+It made sense, now, why they had been so adamant about her not talking to, or even kissing, the king.
+It made sense why they would dislike her so much.
 They were worried about someone spending time alone with the God King.
 Someone who might discover the truth.

 “I’m sorry,” she whispered.